iammayankrai/Mayank-Rai/README.md

 Hi, I'm Mayank Rai, an graduate student from AKTU 🚀 from India.
-Currently, working as Sr Cost Engineer at JAPTECH ENGICORP.
+Currently, working as Sr Cost Analyst at JAPTECH ENGICORP.
 Having experience of 2 years in costing, with keen interest in handling and manipulating large data and drawing the best possible insights out of it.

 Beside's developing stuff, I enjoy listening music 🎧, reading book 📚, and traveling 🏝️🗻.